Super-Freaks-Stadium/Super-Freaks-1-Ultimate-Edition/datafiles/Patch Notes.md

     * Other
         * Recolored the Main Menu background--should look better than it did before but I'm willing to change it again!
         * The title screen now says TUURRRRBOOOOOOOOOOOOO, lovingly provided by defnotreal_.
+* V3.1.1a - August 31st, 2025
+    * One of the backgrounds in Shipwreck Poopdeck somehow became a solid color.
+Yes I'm reexporting the entire game again for that!